 Why was Dr Disrespect banned on Twitch?
-Everything you need to know | Dexerto.com
+Everything you need to know - Dexerto

-On June 26, one of Twitch's top streamers Dr Disrespect was abruptly suspended from the platform.
-Sources alleged that the star has been permanently banned from the streaming service.
-Here is everything we know so far about the shock situation.
+Streamer Dr Disrespect was permanently banned from Twitch during the Summer of 2020 and since then rumors and speculation have been rife over why he was removed from the platform, but we still don’t seem to have a solid answer.

-For over half a decade, Dr Disrespect had become the face of Twitch for many.
-Portrayed by Guy Beahm, the personality's over-the-top 80s action hero character and his movie level production have made him a hit with viewers.
+Doc was the self-proclaimed ‘Face of Twitch’ before getting the cold shoulder from the site.
+Portrayed by Guy Beahm, the personality’s over-the-top 80s action hero character and almost-Hollywood-level production made him a hit with viewers.

-However on June 26, reports claimed the streamer had been permanently banned from the platform.
-This comes fresh off the steamer having just signed a multi-year contract with the Amazon-owned company in March.
-Here is everything you need to know about the situation so far.
+On June 26, Dr Disrespect’s channel was removed from Twitch, and reports claimed the streamer had been permanently banned.
+This came just after the steamer signed a multi-year contract with the Amazon-owned company in March to keep him on the site for the foreseeable future.

 Dr Disrespect banned from Twitch

-Dr Disrespect's account suspension was first reported by Twitch Partner ban tracking account 'StreamerBans' at 12:01PM on Twitter.
-The tweet revealed that the personality's channel had been taken down from the site.
+Dr Disrespect’s account suspension was first reported on Jan 26 by Twitch Partner ban tracking account ‘StreamerBans’ on Twitter.

 Soon after, Twitch sent out an official statement to outlets including Dexerto that said “As is our process, we take appropriate action when we have evidence that a streamer has acted in violation of our Community Guidelines or Terms of Service.
 These apply to all streamers regardless of status or prominence in the community.”

-Outside of stating that Doc had "acted in violation" of Community Guidelines, no explanation was given as to what he had done.
+Outside of stating that Doc had “acted in violation” of Community Guidelines, no explanation was given as to what he had done, and we’re still waiting for an answer today.

-However, soon after, industry insider Rod 'Slasher' Breslau tweeted out "Sources: DrDisrespect has been permanently banned from Twitch" before following up to clarify "Sources: it is not DMCA."

 Twitch community reacts to the news